The mentorship program is now active!

 It is our hope that your participation in the PYP Mentor Program will be a mutually beneficial, rewarding experience for all parties involved.
 Should you have questions about your mentor/protégé pairing or program requirements, do not hesitate to contact the PYP Leader of Mentorship and Training.

-James Franklin “Jim” Gregory has been involved in the environmental industry for nearly twenty years.
-Upon receiving both his BS and MS in Forest Game Management from Stephen F. Austin State University, Jim began his career as a contract wetland consultant shortly before joining Environmental Services Business Unit of Fluor Daniel, Inc. as a full-time environmental consultant.
-He also served as the sole ecologist for Espey, Huston & Assoc.
-Inc. until they were acquired by PBS&J. During his seventeen-years at PBS&J, Jim also served as a vice president and a Senior Project Director for the central portion of the United States.
+Jim Gregory has nearly 30 years of professional experience providing environmental services in a wide array of industries.
+Upon receiving both his BS and MS in Forest Game Management from Stephen F. Austin State University, Jim began his career as a contract wetland consultant shortly before joining the Environmental Services Business Unit of Fluor Daniel, Inc. as a full-time environmental consultant.
+In 1992, he started as the sole ecologist for Espey, Huston & Assoc.
+Inc. which became PBS&J. At the culmination of his 17 years at PBS&J, Jim served as a vice president and a Senior Project Director for the central portion of the United States.
 In March 2010, Jim joined BGE, Inc, where he currently works as the Director of Environmental Services.

 KC Yost, Jr., PE